Resource center 1

 3. Building Insurance: The tenant is responsible for paying the insurance premiums on the property, or at least their proportionate share, which protects against damages, theft, and other risks.

-4. Maintenance and Repairs: In a NNN lease, the tenant often covers costs related to the upkeep and repair of the property.
+4. Maintenance and Repairs: In an NNN lease, the tenant often covers costs related to the upkeep and repair of the property.
 Such costs can include things like landscaping, janitorial services, and major repairs.

 5. Caps on NNN Charges: To protect tenants from unforeseen increases in property costs, some leases will have a maximum limit or “cap” on how much the NNN charges can increase in a given year.